Coatesville Area School District

 The Coatesville Area School District (CASD) covers the City of Coatesville, the Boroughs of Modena and South Coatesville, and Caln Township, East Fallowfield Township, Sadsbury Township, Valley Township, West Brandywine Township and West Caln Township in Chester County, Pennsylvania.
 According to census data recorded between 2010 and 2019, Coatesville Area School District served a resident population of approximately 64,700.
 The district operates Coatesville Area Senior High School (10th-12th), Coatesville Area Intermediate High School (8th-9th), North Brandywine Middle School (7th), Scott 6th Grade Center, Caln Elementary School (K-5th), East Fallowfield Elementary School (K-5th), King's Highway Elementary School (K-5th), Rainbow Elementary School (K-5th), and Reeceville Elementary School (K-5th).

-Coatesville Area School District serves the only city in Chester County (the wealthiest county in Pennsylvania) as well as the city’s surrounding boroughs and townships.
-The district has long been the center of the Coatesville community and prides itself as being rich in diversity.
+Coatesville Area School District serves the only city in Chester County (the wealthiest county in Pennsylvania) as well as the city's surrounding boroughs and townships.
+The district has long been the center of the Coatesville community and prides itself on being rich in diversity.
 Not only does Coatesville serve the most diverse school district in Chester County, but it also ranks the 3rd most diverse in Pennsylvania and 29th in the United States.

-History and Overview
+History

-The first school established and recorded in Coatesville was the Moses Coates School in 1789 which was run by Sallie Coats until 1814 when Joseph Ridgeway donated the land and building off the corner of third & Harmony (now MLK Drive) to the newly established “Trustees of Coatesville School Association”.
+The first school established and recorded in Coatesville was the Moses Coates School in 1789 which was run by Sallie Coats until 1814 when Joseph Ridgeway donated the land and building off the corner of Third & Harmony (now MLK Drive) to the newly established "Trustees of Coatesville School Association".
 They named the school The Valley School but was also known as the Little Red School House.